yeehaa123/elab/CHAT/lab.md

 Milestones:
-Year 1: create one new product or service, PhDs and post-doc preesnt at conferences Year 2: create one new product or service, PhDs and post-doc present at conferences Year 3: create one new product or service, post-doc graduates Year 4: create one new product or service, PhDs finnish dissertations
+Year 1: create one new product or service, PhDs and post-doc preesnt at conferences Year 2: PhDs and post-doc present at conferences
+Year 3: post-doc graduates
+Year 4: PhDs finnish dissertations

 ### Key deliverables: